S.Africa reports 24-hour record of 1,160 new virus cases

 The Western Cape province, popular with tourists, accounted for nearly 60 percent of the national numbers.

-Africa’s most industrialised economy has the highest numbers of infections in Africa, followed by Egypt which has so far recorded 11,719 COVID-19 cases, including 612 deaths.
+Africa’s most industrialized economy has the highest number of infections in Africa, followed by Egypt which has so far recorded 11,719 COVID-19 cases, including 612 deaths.

 It has since embarked on an aggressive mass-testing strategy with 460,873 people tested so far.